umbral-software/WaylandWSIExample/README.md

 ## Known Issues

-* No client side decoration support, only fullscreen is suppported if XDG Decoration is not provided by the compositor
+* No client side decoration support, only fullscreen is suppported if XDG Decoration is not provided by the compositor.
-* No support for animated cursors when Cursor Shape is not supported

 ## Dependencies